JaspreetKhela/pycityschools-challenge/README.md

 * Determining the scores by school type.

 ## Results
-Overall, it can be seen from the results below that the new DataFrames with the modified 9th grade score for Thomas High School have not had a large impact on the results from our new analysis compared to the results from our previous analysis.
+Overall, it can be seen from the results below that the new DataFrames with the modified ninth grade score for Thomas High School have not had a large impact on the results from our new analysis compared to the results from our previous analysis.
 We can compare the results from our original analysis with those from this new analysis by answering the questions below.

 _____